Courtesy of nvlvan

 It is also harder for you to separate the customers into discrete categories.

-For this second consumer avatar example, most of the information provided is focused on the perceived needs and wants of the customer as it relates to the product category (in this case, an SUV).
+For this second consumer avatar example, most of the information provided is focused on the perceived needs and wants of the customer as it relates to the product category.
+In this case, your job is to try to pull out the goals, frustrations, motivations and bio of your buyer persona so that it accurately describes why he or she would be keen in your product.

-Descriptions like these come laden with keywords (eg “outstanding fuel economy”, “20,000 miles per year”, and “daily commuting”) that can be woven into consumer-centric digital marketing content.
+Descriptions like these come laden with keywords (eg “cut down on unhealthy eating,” “…measure multiple aspects of life” or “smarter way to transition into a healthier lifesty”) that can be woven into consumer-centric digital marketing content.

 Courtesy of Juny Lee on LinkedIn